Quantum Software Engineering: Landscapes and Horizons: Quantum Software Testing

 The process of finding and fixing bugs is called debugging, which is the activity of analyzing the program to locate and correct errors in a program by reasoning about causal relations between bugs and the error detected in the program~\cite{bradley1985science,bentley1985programming}.
 Program debugging tools are essential for any programming environment~\cite{araki1991general,lencevicius2000advanced}.
 In the life cycle of software development, almost 25\% of maintenance is carried out for debugging~\cite{lientz1980software}.
 Debugging methodologies and techniques are also crucial for quantum programming~\cite{chong2017programming}.
 This section gives an overview of quantum program debugging techniques from four aspects: {\it debugging tactics}, {\it debugging quantum processes}, {\it assertion-based debugging}, and {\it language support for debugging}.

-\subsubsection{\bf Debugging Tactics}
+\subsubsection{\textbf{Debugging Tactics}}

-For classical program debugging, some well-established common tactics including {\it backtracking}, {\it cause elimination}, and {\it brute force}~\cite{myers2011art,pressman2010software} are widely used.
+For classical program debugging, some well-established common tactics including {\it brute force}, {\it backtracking}, and {\it cause elimination}~\cite{myers2011art} are widely used.
 These debugging tactics can also be used to support the quantum program debugging.

 Miranskyy {\it et al.}~\cite{miranskyy2020your} analyzed the debugging tactics for quantum programs and discussed the possibility of applying some well-established classical debugging techniques to the quantum domain.
 They mainly considered three types of debugging tactics in classical debugging, as mentioned above, and concluded that {\it backtracking} tactics, especially those based on code reviews and inspections, could probably be applied for quantum debugging.
 This is also confirmed by the discussions with practical quantum software developers who usually use code reviews and inspections for their daily programming tasks~\cite{miranskyy2020your}.